 The Path of the Horse is a Registered Charity with the Australian Charities and Not-for-profits Commission.
 All proceeds to the Charity to support our clients, horses and operations.

-Dean Mighell is the Founder, Director and Practitioner.
+Dean Mighell is the Founder, Director and a Practitioner.
 Dean trained with and is certified by the Equine Psychotherapy Institute as an Equine Assisted Learning practitioner and has also done trauma training and is currently studying at the Gestalt Institute of Australia.

 Our Board is made up of volunteer Directors committed to the Charity and good governance.
-We are greatly assisted by a dedicated group of Volunteers, Veterans and locals.
+We are greatly assisted by a dedicated group of volunteers, veterans and locals.

 Horses helping us heal